Skip to content

 4. Both factors must pass for authentication to succeed

-Sessions can be stored in memory or Redis for persistence across restarts.
+Sessions for the Web UI / API can be stored in memory (default) or in Redis for persistence across restarts and sharing across replicas.

 session: